jdcloudcom/en/documentation/Management/Log-Service/Operation-Guide/LogMonitor/MonitorConfig.md

-## Log Monitoring Configuration
+# Log Monitoring

-Main contents of the section include addition, deletion, change and examination of monitoring configuration.
-Users can understand meanings of configuration items required as well as functions supported by log monitoring with the document.
+## 1. Overview
+With the rapid growth of the user's business, simple search and query can no longer meet the requirement of the user.
+In order to be able to quickly and timely discover the user's business problems, or quickly adjust the business according to the operation data, log monitoring function is provided by the Log Service.
+It supports Custom Metric Monitoring indicator to monitor the log data.
+It can also set alarming rules for the preset monitoring indicators in Custom Metric Monitoring of the Monitoring.

+## 2. Operation Steps
-### I. Create Monitoring Task
+### Create Monitoring Task

 Creating a log monitoring task requires confirmation that the corresponding collection configuration has been added under the log subject.